American Crow Close-up

 I was hand holding my Canon EOS 7D with a Canon EF 500 mm f/4L IS USM lens.
 I was shooting in aperture priority mode (AV) with a shutter speed of 1/500 of a second at f8 and the ISO at 320.
 I also had a -0.3 exposure value because the sun was bright.
 White Balance was set on auto.
 I was using single point, continuous auto focus with evaluative metering.

 Wichita Mountains Wildlife Refuge

-I try and visit this refuge every year.
+I try to visit this refuge every year.
 I was born and spent the first 15 years of my youth in this area.
 This is an amazing refuge.

 Description from website: The 59,020-acre Refuge hosts a rare piece of the past - a remnant mixed grass prairie, an island where the natural grasslands escaped destruction because the rocks underfoot defeated the plow.

 The Refuge provides habitat for large native grazing animals such as American bison, Rocky Mountain elk, and white-tailed deer.
-Texas longhorn cattle also share the Refuge rangelands as a cultural and historical legacy species.
-More than 50 mammals, 240 bird, 64 reptile and amphibian, 36 fish, and 806 plant species thrive on this important refuge.
+Texas longhorn cattle also share the Refuge range lands as a cultural and historical legacy species.
+More than 50 mammals, 240 birds, 64 reptile and amphibian, 36 fish, and 806 plant species thrive on this important refuge.